ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 Console.WriteLine(privateKey.);
 ```

-You're going to be sure it's a key object once you examine Key class, because Key class looks like an ordinary class including lots of its members.
+You're going to be sure it's a key object once you examine a Key class, because a Key class looks like an ordinary class including lots of its members.

 It's true that an object which is created by "new Key()" is a key object.